Skip to main content

 What that looks like in practice

-The risk-management output shows the current risk profile, the items above appetite, the agreed treatment actions, the owners, and the reporting view leadership can use to see whether risk is moving in the right direction.
+The risk-management output shows the current risk profile, the items the business has decided it wants to act on, the agreed treatment actions, the owners, and the reporting view leadership can use to see whether risk is moving in the right direction.

 • Risk tolerance and decision thresholds are clearer for leadership and operational owners.